 David’s dedication to his clients has resulted in his selection by Super Lawyers as a “Los Angeles Rising Star” in 2018-2019.

 David is committed to the firm’s pro bono program.
 He frequently advises non-profit organizations with respect to a variety of employment-related issues.
 He also supports LGBT advocacy work in a number of ways.
-In recognition of his pro bono service, David received the California Lawyers Association’s Wiley W. Manuel Certificate for 2018-2019.
+In recognition of his pro bono service, David received the California Lawyers Association’s Wiley W. Manuel Certificate for 2018, 2019, and 2020.

 David graduated cum laude from Harvard Law School, where he was honored with the Dean’s Scholar Prizes in Labor Law, Employment Law, and Immigration and Refugee Advocacy.
 He was active in the Harvard Mediation Program and completed an internship for the U.S. Equal Employment Opportunity Commission in Boston.
 He also successfully represented a gay Brazilian client seeking asylum in the United States.